-(ii) if at least one of the Adhering Parties is organised or incorporated in a jurisdiction designated by the other as an Excluded Jurisdiction, that ISDA Master Agreement will be modified only by those amendments contained in the Annexes (excluding Annex 8) that both parties have specified.
+(ii) if at least one of the Adhering Parties is organised or incorporated in a jurisdiction designated by the other as an Excluded Jurisdiction, that ISDA Master Agreement will be modified only by those amendments contained in the Annexes (excluding Annex 7) that both parties have specified.

-(f) In respect of any ISDA Master Agreement between two Adhering Parties where at least one Adhering Party has specified a preference that less than all the Annexes are applicable, and at least one Adhering Party has specified that Annex 8 is inapplicable, that ISDA Master Agreement will be modified only by those amendments contained in the Annexes that both parties have specified.]
+In respect of any ISDA Master Agreement between two Adhering Parties where at least one Adhering Party has specified a preference that less than all the Annexes are applicable, and at least one Adhering Party has specified that Annex 7 is inapplicable, that ISDA Master Agreement will be modified only by those amendments contained in the Annexes that both parties have specified.]

+For greater certainty, adhering to any or all of Annexes 11, 12, 13 and 14 of this Protocol does not supercede adherence by any party to the EMU Protocol or EMU Protocol (Greece) previously published by ISDA.

 2. Adherence and Effectiveness

-(a) Adherence to this Protocol will be evidenced by the execution and delivery, in accordance with Section 5(f) below, to ISDA, as agent, of an Adherence Letter by an Adhering Party on or before [February __, 2002].
+(a) Adherence to this Protocol will be evidenced by the execution and delivery, in accordance with Section 5(f) below, to ISDA, as agent, of an Adherence Letter by an Adhering Party on or before April 30, 2002.

 (i) Each Adhering Party will deliver two copies of the Adherence Letter, one a manually signed original and the other a conformed copy containing, in place of each signature, the printed or typewritten name of each signatory.